haakensonb/todo_app/Readme.txt

-Todo:
-  Style
+Todo:Refactor and clean up

-A simple todo app
+This is a todo app made with plain Javascript.